mcelrath/braidcoin/braidpool_spec.md

 Bitcoin new work can cause a reorganization of the chain ("reorg"), which makes a block that was previously an orphan be in the main chain.

+[kp]

+Conflicting transactions - we don't need to worry about these, as each block is a candidate bitcoin block.
+If it meets bitcoin difficulty, the transaction that were in the other braidpool blocks don't matter.

+We therefore don't need any resolution or main chain algorithms here.

+[/kp]

 We have considered the [PHANTOM](https://eprint.iacr.org/2018/104) proposal which has many similarities to ours and should be read by implementors.
 We reject it for the following reasons: